liferay/liferay-docs/develop/tutorials/articles/240-frontend-building-blocks/03-context-contributors.markdown

 Contributors framework.

-Context Contributors change the context of templates that get rendered by injecting variables related to your chosen template framework.
-This lets you use non-JSP templating languages to create themes, ADTs, and any other templates used in @product@.
-For example, suppose you want your theme to have access to the user to display something about them.
+Context Contributors change the context of templates that get rendered by injecting variables usable by your chosen template framework.
+This lets you contribute to non-JSP templating languages to modify themes, ADTs, and any other templates used in @product@.
+For example, suppose you want your theme to have access to the current user to display something about him or her.
 You could create a context contributor to inject the User object to your theme's context.
-Anyone creating a theme could get the User object and use it.
+Anyone creating a theme could then get the User object and use it.

 You can also provide additional functionality out-of-the-box for a context using context contributors.
 For instance, you could pass in a variable to a menu's